aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 **BuiltInDocumentProperties** additionally provides access to document properties through a set of entered properties that return values of the appropriate type. **CustomDocumentProperties** enable you to add or remove document properties from a document.

-The [DocumentProperty]https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property) class allows you to get the name, value, and type of a document property.
+The [DocumentProperty]https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property) class enables you to get the name, value, and type of a document property.
 [Value](https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property#get_value) returns an object, but there is a set of methods allowing you to get the property value converted to a specific type.
 After you get to know what type the property is, you can use one of the **DocumentProperty.ToXXX** methods, such as **DocumentProperty.**[ToString](https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property#tostring_const) and **DocumentProperty.**[ToInt](https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property#toint), to obtain the value of the appropriate type.

 The following code example shows how to enumerate all built-in and custom properties in a document: